MLMIP/COVID19-Diag/README.md

 @article{HU2021232,
   title = {Deep supervised learning using self-adaptive auxiliary loss for COVID-19 diagnosis from imbalanced CT images},
+  author = {Kai Hu and Yingjie Huang and Wei Huang and Hui Tan and Zhineng Chen and Zheng Zhong and Xuanya Li and Yuan Zhang and Xieping Gao},
   journal = {Neurocomputing},
   volume = {458},
   pages = {232-245},